Kidney Issues

 If you experience any of these symptoms, talk to your doctor as soon as possible.
 These could be signs that your lupus is active and attacking your kidneys.
 And if untreated, this can lead to permanent, irreversible kidney damage, including internal scarring of your kidneys.

-Get your doctor’s help with kidney problems.
+Get your doctor’s help

 The earlier effective treatments are used, the better the symptom control can be.
 And that can mean slowing down or even stopping the damage to your kidneys.